SEMANTiCS-org/2024-semantics-org.github.io/kg/graph_statistics/README.md

 - Number of accepted papers (Research, Industry, Posters and Demos):  73
 - Number of papers with resources: 45
 - Papers with datasets, with code or ontologies:
-    - Software Source Code: 43
+    - Software Source Code: 42
     - Ontology: 8
     - Demo: 14
     - Dataset: 17
+    - ORKG Comparison: 3
+    - ORKG Paper: 1
-- Resources with license:  39
+- Resources with license:  42
-- Papers with resources with license:  25
+- Papers with resources with license:  30
 - Papers with no license in some resource:  28
-- Resources with DOIs:  7
+- Resources with DOIs:  10
-- Papers with resources with DOIs:  5
+- Papers with resources with DOIs:  8
 - Papers storing data in GitHub:  2

 <p align="center">